CosmWasm/docs-deprecated/docs/intro/first-demo.md

 wasmcli query account $CONTRACT
 ```

-This is a very simple example for the [minimal demo contract](https://github.com/confio/cosmwasm/blob/master/contracts/hackatom/src/contract.rs), but it should show you what is possible, limited only by the wasm code you upload and the json messages you send.
+This is a very simple example for the escrow contract we developed, but it should show you what is possible, limited only by the wasm code you upload and the json messages you send.
+You can start hacking away on your own now, or try to build a contract from scratch by following along the [namecoin tutorial](../namecoin/intro).